Bangkok Dangerous – My Recollection of A Peoples Uprising – Part Two

 The people’s army was about to take the protest all-city.

 As the enormous group of vehicles grew, I knew that this was the time to get some photos.
 People were posing for me, displaying solidarity with steely looks of determination.
 It really was like they were waiting for me to take a few more photos, before they headed off, to drive around the city.

 I snapped a few photos in and amongst the protesters, then made my way to a footbridge on Ratchaprarop Road, outside a collection of three 40 story abandoned skyscrapers.
 Looking out on one side of the bridge, the throng awaited.
 Engines were revved.
 Stereos cranked.
 The crowd was growing.

 Spectators were outnumbered 100 to 1 by the Red Shirts army.
 Below me, to my right, I had my eye on Phillipa.
 She was standing on the side of the road, with a few friendly and smiling locals, awaiting what was to come.
 I could see she was in safe hands.

 Then, they moved out.
 There was a sense of absolute chaos.
 Road rules no longer applied.
 A maelstrom of red was flowing down Ratchaprarop Road.
 My mind raced.
 I had never before witnessed a protest of this audacity, of this size, and of this commitment.
-I actually got run down by a fast moving motorbike, but didn’t sustain any serious injuries.
+I got run down by a fast moving motorbike but didn’t sustain any serious injuries.

 The Red Shirts had taken over prime real-estate in the heart of Bangkok, and now they were spreading their wings.
 I was astounded.
 There was an adrenaline rush as they all passed just a few feet beneath me, waving, and posing for the camera.
 There was underlying anger, but people were staunchly happy.